kristijanbartol/Deep-Music-Tagger/README.md

 (...)
 ```

+However, other spectrograms could also be used as described and compared in detail in [5].
+In this work, except mel-spectrograms, raw audio input will also be tested [6].

 ## Data

-Using [FMA dataset (A Dataset For Music Analysis)](https://github.com/mdeff/fma).
+Using [FMA dataset (A Dataset For Music Analysis)](https://github.com/mdeff/fma) [2].
 It is a collection of freely available MP3s (under Creative Commons license) most convenient for research projects and (currently) only publicly available music dataset of a kind.

 ## Usage